Let's start at the beginning.

 After that, my attention turned to playing drums and then creating music on computers.
 I learned how to create sound fonts and then composed my own music from samples on my micro cassette recorder.
 At the beginning of my senior year of High School I won the talent show by dancing to a song that I had created called "Oh, Baby.
 Where are you?"
 I leveraged Microsoft Sam Text-To-Speech to read out the lyrics, then cut them up by syllable, and mapped them to individual notes on my midi keyboard to be able to sort of perform them in the song.
 It was fun.

 My first job job out of school was creating print ads for a 3x5 accordion-fold "flight guide".
-I cut my teeth on creating shiny gold text and making things 'pop'.
+I cut my teeth on creating shiny gold text in Photoshop and making things 'pop'.

 Then I moved into Web Design proper and learned how to design and build Drupal sites.
 I created animated commercials and more print work.
 More websites.
-Squarespace came out and I felt like the world of web design was not as needed anymore.
+Then Squarespace came out and I felt like the world of web design for small-ish sites was not as needed as much.

 In 2012, I transitioned into the big leagues and got a job as a UI/UX Information Designer with Markit On Demand (previously Wall Street On Demand).
 During the ten years I was there, I leveled up everything working on very large projects for very large financial companies.
 I learned how to own enterprise-level projects and work with large cross-functional teams.
 I designed sites, created animated commercials and dynamic data videos.
 I composed music.
-I wrote emails.
+I co-won a hackathon and won a photo contest.
+I wrote many emails.

 During the Spring of 2023, I ventured off to build my very own thing— a new way to search and discover artist paints.
 To accomplish this, I dusted off those very old coding skills and learned React, Next.js, Tailwindcss, and Supabase.
 An exciting time of personal growth and discovery.
 It launched to the praise of artists from over 80 countries and the regard of industry professionals.
 After about a year, we created our own YouTube channel which got me back into my video roots.
 The site is growing, our audience is growing.
 It's been a lot of fun and I'm excited to see what's next.